California virus cases increase as delta variants spread | ExBulletin

 Immunization rates vary widely across California.
 According to state data, San Francisco zip codes report that more than 95% of eligible individuals are fully vaccinated, compared to 37% in rural Modoc County.

 Health officials said areas with low vaccination rates were particularly at risk as India’s first reported delta variant spreads across the United States.
-This variant, which accounts for one-fifth of new infections in the United States, was found in 15% of specimens sequenced in California in June, up from 5% in May.
+The mutant, which accounts for one-fifth of new infections in the United States, was found in 5% of samples in May and 15% of specimens sequenced in California in June.

 “It’s only a matter of time before we are exposed again, as these highly contagious strains are beginning to be seen,” she said.
 “The question is how serious the disease will be when you are actually infected with COVID.”